-The Provincial Government confirmed funding for the delivery of up to 20 complex care housing and supports spaces in Kelowna on September 7, 2022.
-Multiple sites in the community will deliver complex care housing and health-care supports provided by Interior Health professional staff and contracted service providers.
+The Provincial Government confirmed funding for the delivery of up to 20 complex care housing and supportive housing spaces in Kelowna on September 7, 2022.
+Multiple sites in the community will deliver complex care housing and support provided by Interior Health staff and contracted housing service providers.
 These complex care spaces will provide care beyond what is currently available in Kelowna, delivering the highest level of care outlined in the Provincial model of care.

 The new complex care spaces in Kelowna are part of a broader housing model to support people with complex needs announced by the Province in 2022.
-The model integrates and coordinates work done by municipalities Interior Health, BC Housing, Interior Health, regional service providers, the Central Okanagan Journey Home Society and the Province of BC to support people with complex needs, as recommended in the Complex Needs Advocacy Paper.
+The model integrates and coordinates work done by municipalities, BC Housing, Interior Health, regional service providers and the Province of BC to support people with complex needs, as recommended in the Complex Needs Advocacy Paper.

-People with complex needs experience overlapping health conditions, affecting their overall health and wellbeing.
-These include substance use disorders, co-morbid developmental disabilities, acquired brain injuries and Fetal Alcohol Spectrum Disorder.
-Existing supports can be hard for people with complex needs to access because those supports are often provided by a multitude of different organizations, in a variety of locations across the community, creating barriers to access for people with complex needs.
+People with complex needs experience overlapping health conditions that can include challenges with mental wellness, substance use, cognitive, developmental, and physical disabilities that are further challenged by experiences of poverty and equitable access to service.
+Existing supports can be hard for people with complex needs to access because those supports are often provided by a multitude of organizations in various locations across the community, creating barriers to access for people with complex needs.
 An integrated, systems-based model for delivering care seeks to correct this situation.

 People with complex needs experience overlapping conditions affecting their overall health and wellbeing.
 These can include substance use disorders, co-morbid developmental disabilities, acquired brain injuries and Fetal Alcohol Spectrum Disorder, which often result in the experience of homelessness and frequent use of crisis and emergency services.